Dr Jim Uttley

 -

-I have a background in Psychology and Behavioural Science and my research applies principles of behavioural research and environmental psychology to the built environment.
+I am a Lecturer in Architectural Science with a background in Psychology and Behavioural Science.
+My research uses principles of behavioural and environmental psychology to understand how the built environment shapes our perceptions and actions.

-I completed my PhD in visual perception and lighting in 2015 before completing a 3-year postdoc in the Lighting Research Group at Sheffield.
-I then worked as a Research Fellow in Human Factors at the Institute for Transport Studies, Leeds, before returning to Sheffield.
+Following my PhD in visual perception and lighting in 2016, I completed a three-year postdoc at the Lighting Research Group at Sheffield.
+I then worked as a Research Fellow in Human Factors at the Institute for Transport Studies in Leeds before returning to Sheffield to take up my current role.

 - Qualifications